macgayverarmini/amplication/README_UBUNTU.md

 ### Setup 6 - Connect GitHub App...

 This step is crucial.
-Follow the instructions here: [Connect Server to GitHub](https://docs.amplication.com/running-amplication-platform/connect-server-to-github/) or modify the environment file as follows:
+Follow the instructions here: [Connect Server to GitHub](https://docs.amplication.com/running-amplication-platform/connect-server-to-github/) AND AFTER THIS:

 ```sh
 # Find the correct path for your file and edit it